 Utilities with the block product have their purchase obligations and charges from Bonneville set using annual net requirement forecasts that include some amount of efficiency.
-Therefore, energy efficiency only reduces a customer's charges to Bonneville if it occurs prior to the annual net requirement forecast process, is incremental to the forecast, and the customer is below its RHWM.
+Therefore, energy efficiency only reduces Bonneville charges if it occurs prior to the annual net requirement forecast process, is incremental to the forecast, and the customer is below its RHWM.
 If energy efficiency is not included in the forecast, but is acquired after the net requirement process, or if a customer's forecast is above its RHWM then it does not reduce the customer's charges to Bonneville.
 However, it may free up energy from the customer's non-Bonneville resources that can be sold on the market or it may offset the need for balancing purchases within the year.
 Block customers are obligated to meet their own hourly load and typically own their own generating resources and thus have ready access to markets.
 Like Load-Following utilities, acquiring conservation reduces the total power charges to the utility but does not change the effective rate for the Tier 1 block.
-Surplus secondary sales revenues created by energy efficiency flow back to all Tier 1 customers if the savings reduces annual net requirements (e.g., long-term sales contracts).
+Surplus secondary sales revenues created by energy efficiency flow back to Block customers directly.
 Impacts on Demand and Transmission charges due to energy efficiency are utility-specific like they are for Load-Following customers.